Jekyll-SONG/Java/README.md

 # Java
-this is for 2016 UROP
+This is for 2016 UROP Collaborative Filtering Project